This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 - 2 (PENDING): The task is paused.

-To cancel a task, obtain the trace_id from the
+To cancel a task, you can obtain the trace_id from the

-DBA_OB_VECTOR_INDEX_TASKSorCDB_OB_VECTOR_INDEX_TASKSview and execute the following command:ALTER SYSTEM CANCEL TASK <trace_id>;Example:
+DBA_OB_VECTOR_INDEX_TASKSorCDB_OB_VECTOR_INDEX_TASKSview and execute the following command:ALTER SYSTEM CANCEL TASK <trace_id>;For an example, see the following code:

 ALTER SYSTEM CANCEL TASK "Y61480BA2D976-00063084E80435E2-0-1";